-All Institutions participating in Title IV program assistance are required to determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance based on the amount of time the student spent in attendance.
+All Institutions participating in Title IV programs are required to determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance based on the amount of time the student was in attendance.

-The law specifies how Mech Tech College (Mech-Tech) must determine the amount of Title IV program assistance that you earn if you withdraw from school.
-For your information, the Title IV programs that are covered by this law are: Federal Pell Grants, TEACH Grants, Stafford Loans (Subsidized and Unsubsidized), PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), and Federal Perkins Loans.
+CFR 668.22 specifies how Mech Tech College (Mech-Tech) must determine the amount of Title IV program funds that a student earns if a withdrawal is processed.
+Title IV programs that are covered by this law are: Federal Pell Grants, TEACH Grants, Subsidized and Unsubsidized Direct Loans, PLUS Direct Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), Iraq and Afghanistan Service Grant and TEACH Grant.

-The federal policy for "Return of Title IV" require that if a recipient of Title IV assistance withdraws from school during a payment period or period of enrollment in which the recipient began attendance, the school must calculate the amount of Title IV assistance the student did not earn and those funds must be returned.
-Mech-Tech can define this for you and fully explain which one will be applied because the amount of Title IV assistance that you have earned up to that point is determined by a specific formula.
+The federal policy for "Return of Title IV" requires that if a recipient of Title IV assistance withdraws or is withdrawn from school during a payment period or period of enrollment in which the recipient began attendance, the school must calculate the amount of Title IV assistance the student did not earn and those funds must be returned.

-The amount of Title IV assistance that you have earned is determined on a pro rata basis.
-For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+The amount of Title IV assistance that a student has earned is determined on a pro rata basis.
+For example, if a student completed 30% of the payment period or period of enrollment, the financial aid earned is 30% of what had originally been scheduled.
+Once more than 60% of the payment period or period of enrollment has been completed, a student will earn all the financial aid that was scheduled to receive for that period.